 Placebo Statements in List Experiments

-Keywords: List experiments, item count technique, survey design, placebo statement, respondent fatigue.
+Keywords: List experiment, item count technique, survey design, placebo statement, satisficing, social desirability bias

 Suggested Citation: Suggested Citation